 If you are away from home, you can charge at one of 25,162 charge points at 9,312 locations across the UK, according to the latest Zap Map figures (Zap-map.com/statistics).
 Both the number of charging points and where they are located has doubled since 2017.

 Some are free, while others require membership, such as the Polar Plus subscription (Polar-network.com), which is £7.85 a month with the chargeable electricity on top at 9p per kWh per hour.

 Should I lease the battery?

-Other than cheaper fuel, what other savings will I make?
+What other savings will I make?

-Pure electric cars are also exempt from vehicle excise duty (road tax), and company car drivers also get a reduction in their benefit-in-kind taxation bills if the company is buying the car.
+Pure electric cars are also exempt from vehicle excise duty (road tax), and company car drivers will also receive a reduction in their benefit-in-kind taxation bills if the company is buying the car.

 Do I need a charger?

 For home charging, car companies recommend a dedicated wall-box rated at 3kW or the faster 7kW.
 If the car company doesn’t include a home charger in the price of a new car, the government offers a grant of 75%, up to a maximum of £500, towards the installation cost of one chargepoint per household.
 However, it is worth noting that homes without off-street parking are not eligible for the grant.

 To give an idea of cost, a 7kW BP Chargemaster charger starts at £449 after the government grant.
 But the final cost of a home charger will vary depending on your model of car.